 Hiring a contractor who does not retain the proper license can lead to a system that is not installed properly, does not meet the state standard, can void the system warranty, and be grounds for your insurance company to cancel your policy.
 You can check the status of any contractor using the search tool at the Contractor’s State License Board website.

 An experienced and certified contractor will be able to calculate the sizing needs for the system and explain the different ratings such as SEER and HSPF.
-Your contractor can also explain the advantages and disadvantages of the types of HVAC systems that include multi-split, split, duct-free split heating air conditioning, hybrid heat split and packaged heating and air conditioning systems.
+Your contractor can also explain the advantages and disadvantages of the types of HVAC systems that include multi split AC, a ductless AC system, split heating air conditioning, hybrid heat split and packaged heating and air conditioning systems.

 HVAC Permits Needed in Fresno